Ben Bouwer

-Barend Daniël Bouwer (Ben Bouwer, possibly born during the Dorsland Trek, Damaraland, Southwest Africa, 31 January 1875 – Cape Town, 23 November 1938) was a South African general in the Boer War (1899-1902) and the First World War (1914-1918).
+Barend Daniël Bouwer (Ben Bouwer, born during the Dorsland Trek, Damaraland, Southwest Africa, 31 January 1875 – Cape Town, 23 November 1938) was a South African general in the Boer War (1899–1902) and the First World War (1914–1918).

 Family

 Ben Bouwer was born the second child and first son among seven children of Barend Daniel Bouwer (June 5, 1842 - January 10, 1907) and Hester Catharina Regina Engelbrecht (Potchefstroom, February 10, 1854 - Pretoria, July 9, 1941).
 Possibly his parents were in the first party of the Dorsland Trek starting out in May 1874 from the Transvaal.
 He grew up the northern part of what is now Namibia, where his father was an elephant hunter.
 Later his family moved to Angola where Bouwer went to a Portuguese primary school in Moçâmedes (Mossamedes, on the coast of South Angola).
 They returned to Transvaal where he completed his education, having mastered 11 languages, Ovambo and other Bantu languages included.
 Bouwer married Marianne "Janie" Evelina Rood (May 4, 1881 - March 8, 1970) by whom he had six children.